Amy Robsart: Death and inquest

-Following her death, Amy Dudley's body was taken to Gloucester Hall, Oxford, where it lay in the room which may now be the Junior Common Room of Worcester College, Oxford.
-Her coffin was covered with black cloth and the arms of the Earl of Leicester.
-She was buried at St. Mary's, Oxford, on 22 September 1560 with full pomp, including attendance by the Garter King of Arms and other heralds, which cost Dudley some £2,000 (roughly £1 million in 2021).
+The funerary ceremonies were said to have cost Dudley some £2,000 (roughly £1 million in 2021).
 He wore mourning for about six months but, as was within custom, did not attend the funeral, at which Lady Amy Dudley's half-brothers and neighbours, as well as prominent city and county citizens, played leading parts.
 The court went into mourning for over a month; Robert Dudley retired to his house at Kew.
+Six years later Dudley, as Chancellor of the University, hosted the queen in the same church as she heard four hours of theological disputations, before addressing the university in Latin on a visit to Oxford in 1566.